Sumukh/rodeo/README.md

 ## Limitations

 Consider this a proof of concept.
-Extracts data from CSVs.
+Extracts data from CSVs and makes it relational.

 ## License
-The source code is under MIT
+The source code is under the MIT License (This does not apply to the sample Dataset - consult the files for the corresponding license)